 Unlike, Forensic Science, in criminology, certain on-duty officials are instructed to complete a training program or certification.
 Example: probation officers, may be needed to train in other aspects of criminology from preliminary investigation to the surveillance of a person.

 With the advancement of various scientific fields, there are new methods and instruments introduced every day and so does their application in forensics.

-In addition, there are many disciplines in Forensics that can open gates for newbies in forensic science with proper training and certification.
-There are also various private detective and forensic labs in the USA that are good places to do internships and enter in forensic world.
+In addition, many disciplines in Forensics can open gates for newbies in forensic science with proper training and certification.
+Various private detective and forensic labs in the USA are good places to do internships and enter in forensic world.